In the final email, I sent out to newsletter subscribers last year, I shared how difficult I’ve found it to build an audience online.

 Like many creatives, or at least those who have read Cal Newport’s books or watched The Social Dilemma, my own relationship to social media is conflicted.

 Similarly, I’ve been wondering where my blog and YouTube channel fit into this scheme.

-Both would be described as content marketing, in that I am producing free content to strength my ‘know, like, and trust factors’ with existing readers/viewers, and as a way to introduce myself to new subscribers.
+Both would be described as content marketing, in that I am producing free content to strengthen my ‘know, like, and trust factors’ with existing readers/viewers, and as a way to introduce myself to new subscribers.

 I’ve admired these two content producers for years, but I don’t know that I would describe my own blog and YouTube channel in this way.

 Some weeks, I am really pleased with what I’ve written, and others I worry whether they are too idiosyncratic or reflective – a bit too ‘digital diary.’